-Dr. Wiseman is the Director of the AAAS Dialogue on Science, Ethics, and Religion (DoSER) program.
-She also is an astrophysicist at NASA, where she is the Senior Project Scientist for the Hubble Space Telescope, and she studies the formation of stars and planetary systems using radio, optical, and infrared telescopes.
+Dr. Wiseman is an astrophysicist who studies the ongoing formation of stars and planets using telescopes on the ground and in space.
+She also is the Director of the AAAS Dialogue on Science, Ethics, and Religion (DoSER) program.
 She is a public speaker and author, and she remembers attending a retreat at the Craigville Retreat Center when she was undertaking her graduate studies.

 Also speaking will be two long-time participants at the Craigville Colloquy.